aduguid/Portfolio/README.md

                 <a href="https://stackexchange.com/users/12441351/aduguid?tab=accounts"><img src="https://stackexchange.com/users/flair/12441351.png#2" width="256px" alt="profile for aduguid on Stack Exchange, a network of free, community-driven Q&amp;A sites" title="profile for aduguid on Stack Exchange, a network of free, community-driven Q&amp;A sites" align="top" /></a><a href="https://social.msdn.microsoft.com/profile/aduguid/"></a>
                 <br>
                 <br>
-                <span style="max-width:256px;">A network of question-and-answer websites on topics in diverse fields, each site covering a specific topic, where questions, answers, and users are subject to a reputation award process.
-The reputation system allows the sites to be self-moderating.
-I contributing advice for developers with coding issues.
+                <span style="max-width:256px;">Stack Exchange is a network of community-driven Q&A websites where people can ask and answer questions on a wide range of topics, from programming and mathematics to cooking and photography.
+Each site in the network focuses on a specific subject area, with communities of experts and enthusiasts providing accurate, peer-reviewed answers.
+The platform emphasizes high-quality, reliable information, with a voting system that allows the best answers to rise to the top.
+Stack Exchange fosters a collaborative environment where users can learn, share knowledge, and connect with others who have similar interests or expertise.
                     <br><br>
                   * <a href="https://stackoverflow.com/users/9059424/aduguid" title="https://stackoverflow.com">Stack Overflow Profile</a>
                     <br><br>